urbit/docs/arvo/clay/foreign-requests.md

 > -send-clay-task [%perm %home /foo/txt %rw `[%white (sy [%.y ~zod]~)] `[%white (sy [%.y ~zod]~)]]
 ```

-If we scry the file for its permissions with a `%p` care, we'll see ~zod is now whitelisted:
+If we scry the file for its permissions with a `%p` `care`, we'll see ~zod is now whitelisted:

 ```hoon
 > .^([r=dict:clay w=dict:clay] %cp /===/foo/txt)